- 150 g fresh tuna

 2. Don’t use squeezer.
 Squeeze the lime with your hands.

-3. Add a cube of ice while you are making ceviche to keep cold temperature inside.
+3. Add a cube of ice while you are making ceviche to keep the cold temperature inside.

 Enjoy your ceviche at any time!